 — Former Vice President, Communications, Colburn School

 One year after launch, the new site is influencing enrollment.
-Prospects are visiting the new “Enroll or Apply” page, clicking on key calls to action, and spending 45 percent more time on the website.
+Prospects are visiting the new “Enroll or Apply” page, clicking on key calls to action, and spending 45% more time on the website.

 With a new mobile experience, prospects can also access enrollment tools.
 According to Phillips, the mobile design “is above and beyond what most people in higher ed and performing arts are doing.
 Facebook historically was in third place for us as a referring site — now it’s moved up to second place.
 Students were using their phones to look at classes, but not enroll; now they’re able to do that.”
 With Colburn’s mobile traffic now outpacing desktop traffic, these changes couldn’t have been better timed.